paulstallard/picow_controller/README.md

 - LED turns **solid ON** for ~50 ms when a key is sent
 - Overrides the blink pattern temporarily
 - Blinking resumes automatically

-This gives the device a polished, responsive feel.

 ---